hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/generic-execution-plan-samples.md

 $ Operation is at least 20% more expensive than its combined children.
 ```

+The db2-custom-2b format produces a tree of operator, where each one includes the following information:

+- Estimated Cost
+- Flags
+- Operator Name
+- Predicates References
+- Estimated Returned Rows and I/O cost
+- Database Objects (table, view, or index name and composition)

 ## PostgreSQL Execution Plan

 PostgreSQL produces the execution plan in TEXT format, as well as JSON, YAML, and XML.
 The TEXT format is shown below: